 Today’s Reading: Ruth

 In the days when the judges ruled in Israel, a severe famine came upon the land.
 So a man from Bethlehem in Judah left his home and went to live in the country of Moab, taking his wife and two sons with him.
-The man’s name was Elimelech, and his wife was Naomi.
-Their sons were Mahlon and Kilion.
-They were Ephrathites from Bethlehem in the land of Judah.
-And when they reached Moab, they settled there. – Ruth 1:1-2
+The man’s name was Elimelech, and his wife was Naomi. – Ruth 1:1-2a

 SOMETIMES WE CREATE TRAGEDY BECAUSE WE DO NOT TRUST GOD.

-We read back in Genesis of the origin of the Moabites and it is not a pretty story.
+We read back in Genesis of the disturbing origin of the Moabites.
 After Lot fled from Sodom and Gomorrah, he settled in a small village of Zoar.
 He became afraid of the people there and retreated to a cave in the mountains with his two daughters.
 These young women began to fear they would never marry and have children now that they were isolated and living away from their people.
 So they shamefully got their father drunk and took turns going in to lie with him and do things that should never be done.
 As a result they both became pregnant with their own father’s child.
 Instead of trusting in God to meet their needs, they took their future into their own hands and sinned against both God and their father.

 The oldest daughter gave birth to a son and she named him Moab.
 The younger sister gave birth to a son and named him Ben-ammi.
 These two boys grew up and their families became the Moabites and the Ammonites – two perennial enemies of Israel with a history of grotesque wickedness, just as their incest-born origin (Genesis 19:30-38).